KHARIKA17/GDP1/DesignArchitecture/Meeting09.md

 ## Topics Disussed

-*  What technologies to be used?
+*  What technologies to be used to develop the the application?

 A: We had a brief discussion on technologies where each one of us shared their inputs on what technologies that need to be incorporated to develop the application.